Skip to content

 exclude: ['path/to/icon.svg', /[a-z]*-colored\.svg$/],

-// keep specific colors untouched
+// Keep specific colors untouched

 keep: ['white', '#eee'],

-// all colors except white and #eee will be replaced with currentColor
+// Replace all other colors with currentColor

 replaceUnknown: 'currentColor'